YouHaveTrouble/minecraft-optimization/README.md

 * [Purpur](https://github.com/pl3xgaming/Purpur) - Airplane fork focused on features and the freedom of customization.

 You should stay away from:
-* Yatopia & Sugarcane - "The combined power of Paper forks for maximum instability and unmaintainablity!" - [KennyTV's list of shame](https://github.com/KennyTV/list-of-shame).
+* Yatopia - "The combined power of Paper forks for maximum instability and unmaintainablity!" - [KennyTV's list of shame](https://github.com/KennyTV/list-of-shame).
 Nothing more to be said.
 (Moreover, the project has been discontinued.)
+* Sugarcane - Yatopia 2.0.
-* Mohist - "Mohist is programmed to be malicious, game-breaking, and very unstable!" - [Reasons why you shouldn't use it](https://essentialsx.net/do-not-use-mohist.html)
+* Mohist - "Mohist is programmed to be malicious, game-breaking, and very unstable" - [Reasons why you shouldn't use it](https://essentialsx.net/do-not-use-mohist.html)
 * Any paid server JAR that claims async anything - 99.99% chance of being a scam.
 * Bukkit/CraftBukkit/Spigot - Extremely outdated in terms of performance compared to other server software you have access to.
 * Any plugin/software that enables/disables/reloads plugins on runtime.
 See [this section](#plugins-enablingdisabling-other-plugins) to understand why.